IshrakAbedin/segment-foreground-rs/README.md

 Only the `--input` argument is positional/mandatory.

 ## Note
-> I have let `ort` crate handle the ONNX Runtime.
+> I have let the `ort` crate handle the ONNX Runtime for both CPU and with CUDA/TensorRT/DirectML acceleration.
 If it creates problem, you might want to look into how to link your own dynamic libraries for ONNX.